brisbanesocialchess/.github/profile/README.md

 # Brisbane Social Chess Inc.

-Welcome to Brisbane's premier social chess community!
+Welcome to Brisbane's premier social chess community.
 We are a registered community organization in Queensland dedicated to promoting the love of chess through regular meetups and social engagement.

 ## 🗓️ Weekly Meetups